maxotaku11niku/MHVNVisualNovelEngine/README.md

 ## What's NOT in this repository?

-- Any future tools I make that obviously have applicability beyond this project.
+- Tools I made that obviously have applicability beyond this project ([GPI](https://github.com/maxotaku11niku/GeneralPlanarImage)).

 - PMD (as I did not develop it, go check Masahiro Kajihara's page).